rosbit/http-mock/README.md

     $ cd http-mock
     $ go build
     ```

- 3. if everything is ok, there will be a executable `http-mock` under the directory
+ 3. if everything is ok, there will be an executable `http-mock` under the directory

- 4. for binary output under Linux, click [releases](https://github.com/rosbit/http-mock/releases) to download it.
+ 4. for binary output under Linux/macos, click [releases](https://github.com/rosbit/http-mock/releases) to download it.

  5. run `http-mock` with an env variable `CONF_FILE` pointed to the configuration file

      ```bash
-     $ CONF_FILE=./config.sample.json ./http-mock
+     $ CONF_FILE=./config.sample.yaml ./http-mock
      I am listening at :8080...
      ```